 Julia Meaney (Researcher and Assistant to Executive Director) completed her 13th week with the team.
 This week, Julia watched and reviewed the “Ultimate Classroom” video and added comments with her feedback.
 She then continued to work on the “Flexible Pavement Design” section of the “Roadways, Walkways, Gutters, and Parking Lot Report/Tutorial” Webpage and resolved and added comments as necessary while also editing new content.
 Julia also worked on the “Open Source Climate Battery Design” webpage.
 She completed her review and editing of the content for grammar and spelling fixes on the live page and used the source Google Doc for questions and clarifications.
 As these comments were addressed, Julia integrated fixes to the content.
 For this webpage, she also updated all of the embedded links throughout the content and in the Resources section with the correct settings and mouseover texts.
 She also reviewed all of the images and ensured their Alternative texts and Image Title Attributes were correctly formatted.
 Pictures below show some of this work-in-progress.

 Yifei Zhu (Analyst and Researcher) also completed her 3rd week working on reviewing and formatting for publication the newest content for the Net-zero Bathroom and Earthbag Village water collection and storage.
-This week she added content to the file according to the outline, proofread for grammar mistakes, and adjusted figures’ content.
-Pictures below are related to this work.

 One Community is rebalancing the biosphere through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space: